BRAND NEW SUPPORT LUMBAR ROLL CUSHION AND SUPPORT

 Prolonged sitting can cause the lordotic curve of the lower back to decrease abnormally and cause further complications.
 The Lumbar Roll Support Cushion provides support and helps to maintain the natural curvature of the lower back.

 2- What are the symptoms and signs of lumbar lordosis?

 Symptoms and signs of lumbar lordosis (lordotic spine) are not limited to but may include...

-- The appearance of being "swayback" or abnormal posture with arched lower spine
+- The appearance of being "swayback" or abnormal posture with an arched lower spine

 - Buttocks appearing more pronounced

 - Having a large gap or arch between the lower back and a flat surface when lying on your back

 - Discomfort and back pain

 - Difficulty in moving in specific directions